fe1nx/samp.dll-/README.md

 # samp.dll-
-best samp.dll for unlock fps
+best samp.dll for unlock fps, this is highly recommended if you have a problem with fps stuck at 60